lextm/jekyll-theme-chirpy/_posts/2016-3-17-how-to-port-snmp-library-to-net-core.md

 # Hacking Starts

-Now it is time to go to Visual Studio 2015, and create a new project using the new “Class Library (Package)”.
+Now it is time to go to Visual Studio 2015, and create a new project using the new "Class Library (Package)".

 Before adding anything, open project.json.
 As this project type is .xproj and project.json is the new way to manage references, make sure you forget about our previous experience on .NET (.csproj).

 I have [a sample file here](https://github.com/lextudio/sharpsnmplib/blob/netcore5/SharpSnmpLib/project.json)

-You can see that it is more like a mixture of NuGet’s nuspec (package definition) and .csproj (project references), though in JSON format.
+You can see that it is more like a mixture of NuGet's nuspec (package definition) and .csproj (project references), though in JSON format.

 This sample file indicates a NuGet package for #SNMP Library, and targets both .NET Framework 4.5.1 (net451) and .NET Platform Standard 5.4 (dotnet5.4).
 So once compiled, a NuGet package will be generated, and it will support the two frameworks.